Guide to starting school or moving up to junior school

 - complete the application form below to make a request for delayed admission to reception

 Decisions on delayed entry are made by the governors of academies, free schools and church aided schools.
 The decision for community schools and voluntary-controlled schools is made by the local authority.
-We will email you once a decision has been made by the school.
+In all cases the local authority (the council) will email you once a decision has been made.

 If agreement is given to delay your child’s start to school, this does not mean that a place will be held for your child at your preferred school until the following year.